TejuOye/CausalFast/README.md

 # CausalFast
 #### An API and Causality Theory for using DoWhy in Python

-1. Download the CausalFast API for use with DoWhy [`here`](https://test.pypi.org/project/causalfast/)
-2. Read the Primer to Causal Theory used by DoWhy [`here`](https://github.com/TejuOye/CausalFast/blob/main/guides/CausalTheory.md)
+1. Read the Primer to Causal Theory used by DoWhy [`here`](https://github.com/TejuOye/CausalFast/blob/main/guides/CausalTheory.md)
+2. Download the CausalFast API for use with DoWhy [`here`](https://test.pypi.org/project/causalfast/)
+3. Read the CausalFast API Specifications [`here`](https://github.com/TejuOye/CausalFast/blob/main/guides/CF-API-Specifications.md)
 <br>

 <b>Tutorials:</b>